enzanki-ars/voicemeeter-remote-python/README.md

 A tuple of the form `(v1, v2, v3, v4)`.

 #### `vmr.strip`
-An `striptrip` tuple, containing both physical and virtual.
+An `InputStrip` tuple, containing both physical and virtual.
 #### `vmr.bus`
 An `OutputBus` tuple, containing both physical and virtual.